16 Spanish Adverbs of Frequency for Advancing to Fantastic Fluency

 How often do you call your mother?
 Sit down to study?
 Floss?

-To answer any of these dreaded questions, you will need to dip into the parts of speech jar and pull out a few adverbs of frequency.
+To answer any of these dreaded questions in Spanish, you’ll need to dip into the parts of speech jar and pull out a few adverbs of frequency.

 With these nifty words, you can say that you visit your mother often, study frequently and floss regularly (or at least, we hope so!).